Slicer/Slicer/Docs/user_guide/modules/transforms.md

 ## Use cases

+### Create a transform

+Transform node can be created in multiple ways:
+- Method A: In Data module's Subject hierarchy tab, right-click on the "Transform" column and choose "Create new transform".
+This always creates a general "Transform".
+- Method B: In Data module's Transform hierarchy tab, right-click on an item and choose "Insert transform".
+This always creates a "Linear transform".
+Advantage of this method is that it is easy to build and overview hierarchy of transforms.
+- Method C: In Transforms module click on "Active transform" node selector and choose one of the "Create new..." options.

+How to choose transform type: Create "Linear transform" if you only work with linear transforms, because certain modules only allow you to select this node type as input.
+In other cases, it is recommended to  create the general "Transform" node.
+Multiple transform node types exist because earlier Slicer could only store a simple transformation in a node.
+Now a transform node can contain any transformation type (linear, grid, bspline, thin-plate spline, or even composite transformation - an arbitrary sequence of any transformations), therefore transform node types only differ in their name.
+In some modules, node selectors only accept a certain transform node type, therefore it may be necessary to create that expected transform type, but in the long term it is expected that all modules will accept the general "Transform" node type.

 ### Apply transform to a node

 "Applying a transform" means setting parent transform to a node to translate, rotate, and/or warp it.
 If the parent transform is changed then the position or shape of the node is automatically updated.
 If the transform is removed then original (non-transformed) state of the node is restored.